genetrydash/GBDASH/Readme.md

 # To-Do
 - Do more faithful mechanics
 - getting a test level working
-- add level compressor HLE
+- add level compressor RLE

 ---